practicalli/clojure/docs/clojure-editors/index.md

 The best editor to use for learning Clojure is the editor already familiar with (or want to learn).

+Use SublimeText & ClojureSublimed if unsure where to start as it will be the simplest tool to use.

+## Clojure editor features

 An ideal Clojure editor includes the these core features

 * running / connecting to a REPL process